-- Agricultural structures and practices shall not require Site Plan review or Special Use Permit approvals. - 5.
-Mobile homes and single-wide manufactured homes meeting the definition of "Manufactured Home(s), single-wide, farm worker housing" in this Zoning Law used for farm labor shall be allowed without the requirement that they be located on a separate parcel, provided that all well and septic system requirements of the Department of Health are met and all other lot dimensions of this local law are met. - 4.
+- 4. Agricultural structures and practices shall not require Site Plan review or Special Use Permit approvals. - 5.
+Mobile homes used for farm labor shall be allowed provided all well and septic system requirements of the Department of Health and all other lot dimensions of this local law are met. - 4.
 Rural Siting Principles for Development in the RR and MT districts. - a.
-Siting guidelines of Appendix A, Section G are recommended but not required for the siting of individualsingle family residences on existing or newly subdivided lots.
+Siting guidelines of Appendix A, Section G are recommended but not required for the siting of individual residences on existing or newly subdivided lots.
 The rural siting standards of Appendix A, Section G shall apply to the siting of all uses that are subject to Site Plan or Special Use Permit approval, and for all major subdivisions and conservation subdivisions in rural residential (RR-1 and RR-2) or the MT districts.